denten-books/plain-text/main.md

 internal mechanical state of the machine.
 Another way to put this would be to say that the state of the tape-driven telegraph machine at any given time is also the message.
 The device simply converts mechanical states into signal (printed, audible, or otherwise).

 The logical conclusion of this idea is the controller (US1165663, 1911-1915).

-[^ln12-perforated]: From US patent number 500226, filed Charles Cutriss in 1893 [@cutriss1893].
-The initial idea of using perforated tape to "drive" the circuit came from US158156, by Charles Wheatstone in 1874.

-[^ln12-decouple]: In 1911, two inventors working on the telegraph write, "the object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages; which is adapted to utilize a single wire between two or more stations and automatically typewritten in page form ready for delivery to the addressee [@bumstead1916]."
+The material history of the Turing machine lies in the

-Hyman Eli Goldberg Friden FlexoWriter separates key strokes. > IBM MT/ST.
+Friden FlexoWriter separates key strokes. > IBM MT/ST.

 Further separation.
 On benefits of computer-aided document preparation.
 "The style or format of the document can be decoupled from its content; the only